cloudfoundation-community/cloudfoundation.org/docs/maturity-model/iam/service-account-management.md

 ### Self-Service is King

 Time-to-cloud does not stop with a created tenant.
-Make it easy for DevOps teams to create scoped Service Accounts, p referably self-service (See [Modular Landing Zones](/maturity-model/tenant-management/modular-landing-zones.md) ).
+Make it easy for DevOps teams to create scoped Service Accounts, preferably self-service (See [Modular Landing Zones](/maturity-model/tenant-management/modular-landing-zones.md) ).

-### Decide if you need to document permission s
+### Decide if you need to document permissions

 Documentation of access rights is a common requirement for organizations in the finance or healthcare industries.
 If your organization requires access to be documented in an external system, it is worth automating the documentation system.
 This frees DevOps teams from the burden of figuring out where to go after the account is created.

 ### Clarify who is responsible

 There are multiple ways to do this:

 - Make the security owner of the project responsible for establishing proper use of service accounts

 - Make the person creating them accountable for their use.
 [Centralized audit logs](/maturity-model/security-and-compliance/centralized-audit-logs.md) always contain a log finding out who created a Service Account.

 ### Monitor service account usage